-These homeowners had a vision of opening up their kitchen to the rest of the home to better suit their home lifestyle and hosting experience.
+These homeowners had a vision of opening up their kitchen to the rest of their Winnipeg home to better suit their home lifestyle and hosting experience.
 From the beginning of the project’s design phase, Lead Designer Billy Bautista worked closely with the homeowners to understand their wants and needs, while working alongside Construction Lead Chris Lofto.
-Together, they were able to create a design that was feasible within the home’s structure and the homeowners’ budget.
+Together, they were able to create a design and plan that was feasible within the home’s structure and the homeowners’ budget.

 Vivid white Dekton Halo countertops and clear-finished, flat face custom bamboo cabinetry accent the clean character of this design under Billy’s sharp eye.
 Under cabinet lighting and sleek appliances are laid out to streamline the cook’s experience preparing meals and simultaneously entertaining guests, forming a dynamic hosting and family-friendly space.

 The addition of an island with concrete pendant LED lights hanging overhead creates a central gathering area and culinary tool; its large size allows not only for ample bar seating, but also a space for family activities like baking cookies together or getting homework done.
 The island, along with the newly bamboo-wrapped ceiling beam left between the kitchen and dining room, creates a subconscious social boundary between host and guests.

 The feature Black Nickel LED light fixtures draw the eye upward to the dining room’s high ceiling and provide comfort lighting with sophisticated style.
 Round recessed potlights and dark, Torlys Everwood Elite luxury vinyl flooring were installed throughout to highlight the space’s simple soft colors and raw design materials.